phdata/streamliner/customer-docs/schema-evolution.md

 1. Drop column on the Snowflake side.
 2. Re-define the PIPE object to remove the use of the deleted column.
-3. Move table config file from _state-directory_ to _previous-state-directory_.
+3. Move table config file from _state-directory_ to _previous-state-directory_ or remove the deleted column details from _previous-state-directory_ table config file

 If data has been loaded without the column, then the ordering is wrong and corrupt data has been loaded.
 The table should be reloaded.